 3. Tax payment and accounting periods

-On the other hand, the Goods and Services Tax concept is very user friendly plus much broader than the current sales tax and service tax.
+On the other hand, the Goods and Services Tax concept is very user-friendly plus much broader than the current sales tax and service tax.
 Due to high variations in the cash flow, issuing invoices and working capital needs, it is very important for businesses to consider the GST as a chief factor.

 4. Group Registration

-To the remove the administration costs, most of the Goods and Services Tax plans provide a group registration facility for reinforcing the GST returns.
+To remove the administration costs, most of the Goods and Services Tax plans provide a group registration facility for reinforcing the GST returns.
 It would be very beneficial for those companies, who are heavily indulged in exchanging goods and services regularly.
 This upgrades the cash flow management.
 The same is not available in the existing scheme.